dart-lang/language/working/macros/feature-specification.md

 `@unseralized` annotation on fields to exclude them from serialization.

 **TODO**: The following subsections read more like a design discussion that a proposal.
-Figure out what we want to do here and rewrite.
+Figure out what we want to do here and rewrite (#1930).

 #### The annotation introspection API